Monetize assets with multi-party ownership

 YouTube relies upon ownership information to claim videos and display ads, so your revenue could be impacted by incomplete or inaccurate information.
 Be certain to add ownership only in territories where you own full rights to the content.

 An asset can have only one content owner per territory.
 If you and another partner declare ownership in the same territory, that leads to an ownership conflict, which may prevent you from monetizing that content.
+(Note: The publishing rights of a Sound Recording asset may belong to more than one content owner in a given territory.
+Learn more about embedded Composition Shares.)

 You can check your asset ownership a few ways: